JakeSteam/blog-programming/_posts/2018-11-21-developing-android-apps-with-firebase-ml-kit.md

 implementation 'com.google.firebase:firebase-ml-vision:18.0.1'
 ```

-Next, add the models you’ll be using to your `AndroidManifest.xml` as a `meta-data` entry.
+Next, add the models you'll be using to your `AndroidManifest.xml` as a `meta-data` entry.
 This allows your app to automatically download the model when your app is installed, instead of waiting until they are actually needed.
 The following example includes all models used in this tutorial:

 ```
 <meta-data